The Flight Before Christmas (2008 film): Reception

-The Flight Before Christmas currently only has one review at Rotten Tomatoes, not enough to give it an aggregated score.
-The review, which is from Common Sense Media, gives the film 3 out of 5 stars, and the disclaimer: "Wolves will scare younger kids in this holiday feature."
-However, it is implied that the film has received mostly mixed reviews by critics and audiences.
+Common Sense Media gave the film 3 out of 5 stars and stated that the wolves will scare younger kids in this holiday feature.

 Home media

-The film was released on DVD and Blu-ray in most European territories, and was released as a direct-to-video film in North America on DVD.
+The Flight Before Christmas was released on DVD and Blu-ray in most European territories, and was released as a direct-to-video film in North America on DVD in October 25, 2008.

 Soundtrack

-The original score was composed by Stephen McKeon.
+The original score was composed by Stephen McKeon: